What’s our mission?

 Bob Kaplan is a Seattle-based attorney, now retired from his practice, and serves as the Vice President of the CCHCP board.
 His practice included the representation of small businesses, tax-exempt organizations, artists, and authors.
 He has been recognized for his pro-bono work by the American Bar Association.
 He has a long history of involvement in the community health movement in Seattle and was a board member of the Pacific Hospital Preservation & Development Authority (which gave rise to Pacific Medical Centers and to CCHCP).
 He is currently a board member of the Seattle Art Museum.
 Bob has been a longtime advocate for the work and staff of CCHCP.

 Dale Morris serves as the Treasurer of the board.
 He has been involved in the Seattle community for quite some time, and served on the board of Byrd Barr Place, formerly Centerstone/CAMP, a nonprofit organization assisting low-income and under-served communities to better their lives.
 He also serves on the advisory board of JUMA, a nonprofit social enterprise that operates businesses with the purpose of employing young people.
-Dale is a Regional Branch Manager at Seattle Credit Union.
-His job includes providing financial solutions to the membership, while managing staff and all operational functions.
+Dale is the VP of Retail Operations at Verity Credit Union.

-Rob Anderson is Vice President, Global Communications, for USP (United States Pharmacopeia).
-USP is a nonprofit organization with global reach that sets quality, purity, and other standards for medicines, food ingredients and dietary supplements.
-At USP, Rob guides strategic communications initiatives to strengthen relationships with important stakeholder audiences and improve understanding of USP’s impact on global health around the world.
+Rob Anderson is the Vice President of Corporate Affairs (US) at Boehringer Ingelheim in Ridgefield, Connecticut, and President of the BI Cares Foundation.
+Boehringer Ingelheim is a global group of biopharmaceutical companies that focuses on research in areas of high unmet medical need.
+Prior to joining Boehringer Ingelheim, Rob was the Vice President of Global Communications for USP (United States Pharmacopeia), a nonprofit organization that sets quality, purity, and other standards for medicines, food ingredients, and dietary supplements.
 He previously served as Executive Vice President at Rabin Martin, a global health management consulting firm.
-Rob also played an integral role in campaigns to reduce smoking and tobacco use among youth and adults through prevention and smoking cessation programs and clean indoor air initiatives.
+Rob also played an integral role in campaigns to reduce smoking and tobacco use amount youth and adults through prevention and smoking cessation programs and clean indoor air initiatives.

 Tom Byers is a retired public policy consultant and a founding partner of the Cedar River Group.
 He helped to create Country Doctor Community Clinic and served as the clinic's first director.
 Tom has led numerous health care, environmental and community development initiatives that have had an enormous impact in Seattle and Washington state.
 He served as an assistant to Mayor Charles Royer from 1978-1990, and as Deputy Mayor of Seattle from 1998-2002.
 Tom wrote the original proposal that led to the formation of CCHCP and was central to establishing our organization as an independent nonprofit.
 He is currently serving as a member of the Seattle Board of Park Commissioners, the Board of Directors of Friends of Waterfront Seattle, and the national Board of Mercy Housing, the nation's largest nonprofit affordable housing developer.

 Mikaela Louie is a health care attorney at Foster Garvey PC.
 Her practice includes representation of public hospital districts and other health care organizations.
 Before attending UW School of Law, Mikaela was the manager of the CCHCP cultural competency programs.
 In that role, she worked as a consultant and trainer for a variety of health care institutions, including FQHCs, government health agencies, and private hospital systems around the country.
-Mikaela also serves on the Board of Directors for the Alzheimer’s Association Washington State Chapter, where she co-chairs the Diversity and Inclusion Committee.
+Mikaela serves on the Board of Directors for the Alzheimer's Association, as well as on the board of the Alzheimer's Association Washington State Chapter, where she co-chairs the Diversity and Inclusion Committee.
 She strongly believes that CCHCP plays a critical role in eliminating health disparities and increasing the delivery of equitable, culturally responsive health care.

 CCHCP is a member of the National Council on Interpreting in Health Care (NCIHC).